yiliny/yiliny/README.md

 - A paper about CT imaging by non-linear fitting completed with partners

 - Designated as **First Prize** of Fujian Province

+## Selected Coursework

+- Calculus: A+, A+

+- University Physics: A+, A+

+- Inorganic Chemistry: A, A

+- Organic Chemistry: A+, A+

+- Analytical Chemistry: A, A

+- Structural Chemistry: A+

+- Biochemistry: A+

+- Physical Chemistry: A, A

+- Polymer Chemistry: A

+- Intermediate Inorganic Chemistry: A+

+- Advanced Organic Chemistry: A+

+- Preliminary Statistical Thermodynamics: A+

 ## Selected Awards